cypher/rack-dickbarblocker/README.markdown

 This would return an HTML page with "Kittens are fun!" on it instead.

-DickBarBlocker expects the return value of the body to respond to `to_s`.
+DickBarBlocker expects the return value of the block to respond to `to_s`.
-It also currently hardcodes the content type to `text/html`, so your response should be HTML.
+It also currently hardcodes the content type to `text/html`, so your return value should also be (or generate) HTML.

 ## Copyright